 4 Single-family Detached Houses

 Technology: Wired for the future.
 The houses will incorporate next-generation communications to provide telecommuting and telepresence potential to the occupants and allow smart appliances to communicate with the occupants, each other, and the smart grid.
-How the houses and site integrate and leverage next-generation communications will be considered.
+The home will pursue EPB's Smart Build Certification to provide testing for energy efficiency, air infiltration, duct tightness, as well as inspections to ensure that the home is pre-wired to maximize EPB's gigabit fiberoptic network.

 Phase I–Design Competition Completed September 16, 2014